 Parents and Teachers: I have lots of new games and activities coming out soon.
 Check out the latest, Will and His Happy Hamstars! - A fun game that incorporates the artwork of my own children and that reinforces addition and subtraction for kids in Pre-K, K, and Grade 1.
 Please support this site by following me on Facebook or Twitter!
 Please support this site by following me on Facebook or Twitter!

-Benjamin Banneker was born on November 9, 1731 in Ellicott City, Maryland.
+Benjamin Banneker was born on November 9, 1731, in Ellicott City, Maryland.
 He learned reading and math at an early age from his Quaker grandmother.
-Once he was old enough to help on his parents farm, however, Benjamin’s education ended.
+Once he was old enough to help on his parents’ farm, however, Benjamin’s education ended.
 Nevertheless, he exhibited an unusual fascination with taking things apart and putting them back together.
-At the age of 21, Benjamin received his first pocket watch.
-He was so amazed by the workings of the intricate little machine, that he built his own working clock out of wood.
+At the age of twenty-one, Benjamin received his first pocket watch.
+He was so amazed by the workings of the intricate little machine that he built his own working clock out of wood.

 Surveying the District of Columbia

-Benjamin died in 1806 – a pioneer in both astronomy and civil rights.
-Today, a new monument in Washington D.C. is being planned for him.
+Benjamin died in 1806 as a pioneer in both astronomy and civil rights.
+Today, a new monument in Washington, DC is being planned for him.